nickjalbert/design_docs/abstractions.rst

       [Agent]
       class = main.MyAgent

-      [Policy] # self.policy
+      [Policy]
       class = policy.DeepQNetwork
       architecture = [10,100,100]
       storage = ./policy/

-      [Environment] # self.environment
+      [Environment]
       class = environment.Corridor

-      [Trainer] # self.trainer
+      [Trainer]
       class = trainer.ReplayBufferSGD
       buffer_size = 10000
       batch_size = 100

-Note that the ``agent.ini`` contains both the location of primary components of the agent as well as various configuration variables and hyper-parameters.
+Note that the ``agent.ini`` contains both the location of the primary components of the agent as well as various configuration variables and hyperparameters.
 This file will be managed by the AgentOS Component System (ACS) to allow for easy composition and reuse of AgentOS components.

+The policy, environment, and trainer will be accessible within the agent class as ``self.policy``, ``self.environment``, and ``self.trainer`` respectively.

 Demo